How can I get involved in AWE?

 Attend an AWE program, volunteer to help out with a program, or propose a new idea!
 AWE is a new initiative and we encourage your active participation in the development of our program.
 Events are generally open to both men and women, all female students in Engineering are automatically subscribed to our list-serve.
 If you would like to be added to the list-serve, send your e-mail here.

-Day on Campus/Penn Previews: Help introduce Penn Engineering to prospective women engineering students.
+Day on Campus/Quaker Days: Help introduce Penn Engineering to prospective women engineering students.
 You act as host for a visiting high school student.
 The visit is arranged around your schedule and your guest's interests.
 Take her to your classes (if time allows) and show her around campus.
-This takes place on an on-going basis throughout the year but is especially important in April during Penn Previews when admitted students visit campus.
+This takes place on an on-going basis throughout the year but is especially important in April during Quaker Days when admitted students visit campus.

 Pre-orientation Program: Offered for the first time in Summer 2008, incoming women are invited to campus for a pre-orientation program.
 We will need student volunteers to help introduce these women to Penn Engineering!
 Learn more about the program here!